 Conforming loans follow the terms and conditions set by Fannie Mae and Freddie Mac.
 The Office of Federal Housing Enterprise Oversight (OFHEO) sets the criteria for what constitutes a conforming loan limit that Fannie Mae and Freddie Mac can buy.
 Currently, the conforming limit set by OFHEO is $453,100 for most areas of the United States.
 Loans in excess of $453,100 are considered Jumbo Mortgage Loans.

 A government-backed home loan is a mortgage subsidized by the government, which protects lenders against defaults on payments.
 This makes it a lot easier for lenders to offer potential borrowers lower interest rates.
 The primary goal of government-backed mortgages is to make home ownership affordable to lower income households, first-time buyers and other targeted types of purchasers.

-Inlanta Mortgage receives special training and qualifications in helping Michigan homeowners access a full range of preferential government-backed mortgage programs, such as:
+Guild Mortgage Inlanta receives special training and qualifications in helping Michigan homeowners access a full range of preferential government-backed mortgage programs, such as:

 - MSHDA New Purchase Loans – Michigan low downpayment (eg. 1%) option for qualifying first time or repeat purchasers

 - FHA New Purchase Loans from the US Federal Housing Administration – Downpayments as low as 3.5% with less stringent credit history and debt-load ratio requirements.

 - VA Home Loans (New Purchase) – Preferential mortgage options for Veterans with no money down, lower private mortgage insurance payments, among other advantages.

 - USDA Rural Development New Purchase Home Loans – Preferential to lower income rural home purchasers in qualifying rural areas.
 Can be no money down with lowered private mortgage insurance premiums among other advantages.